The Ultimate Guide to Remote Working as a Digital Nomad in Portugal

 • Accommodation: Proof of accommodation in Portugal, either through a rental agreement or property ownership.

-Application Process
+What is the Application Process ?

 • Gather Required Documents: Collect all necessary documentation, including proof of income, accommodation, and health insurance.